Cycling group opposes mandatory high-visibility clothing

 Mr Smith is also reminding motorists to leave a one-metre gap when passing cyclists and for cycle lane rules to be made more clear.

-Next story in National: Lengthy jail term 'shows child abuse not tolerated'
+Next story in New Zealand: Lengthy jail term 'shows child abuse not tolerated'

 Copyright © 2013, Radio New Zealand